botpress/botpress/docs/guide/docs/quickstart.md

 title: Quick Start
 ---

-A Botpress Server installation has two main interfaces: the **Admin Dashboard** and the **Studio Dashboard**.
+A Botpress Server installation has two main interfaces: the **Admin Dashboard** and the **Conversation Studio**.
 Let's take a look at these two interfaces in detail.

 ## Admin Dashboard
 The Admin Dashboard is where you manage and configure everything related to your Botpress Server installation.
 It is the one-stop-shop for all functionalities that affect all the chatbots on a Botpress Server instance.